Kellogg School of Management: Student profile

-48% of the students in Kellogg's full-time MBA program for the Class of 2024 are women.
-Just four years prior, only 38% of the full-time MBA class was composed of women.
-37% of the Class of 2024 consists of minorities.
-38% of the Class of 2024 consists of international students.
-The Class of 2024 achieved an average GMAT score of 729.
-Average undergraduate GPA was 3.7 for the Class of 2024.
+50% of the students in Kellogg's full-time MBA program for the Class of 2026 are women.
+40% of the Class of 2026 consists of international students.
+The Class of 2026 achieved an average GMAT score of 733.
+Average undergraduate GPA was 3.7 for the Class of 2026.

 Based on the school's 2022 employment statistics, 40% of full-time MBA graduates were employed in consulting, 21% in technology, and 16% in financial services.

 Rankings

-In the most recent rankings of U.S. business schools, Kellogg is ranked 3rd by U.S. News & World Report, In addition, Kellogg MBA has consistently been ranked 1st in Marketing by U.S. News & World Report.
+In the most recent rankings of U.S. business schools, Kellogg is ranked 2nd by U.S. News & World Report, In addition, Kellogg MBA has consistently been ranked 1st in Marketing by U.S. News & World Report.

 Three of the Kellogg School's other executive MBA programs are also ranked 5th by the Financial Times in 2022.
 The Kellogg-HKUST Executive MBA Program at the Hong Kong UST Business School is ranked No. 2 in the world, the school's Kellogg-Schulich Executive MBA program at York University in Canada is ranked No. 33 in the world, while the school's Kellogg-WHU Executive MBA program at WHU Business School in Germany is ranked No. 22 in the world.

 The Kellogg-HKUST Executive MBA Program consistently ranks in the No. 1 position; EMBA was ranked No. 1 in Canada by the Financial Times.

 Student life

 Students tend to be very active in impacting the local Evanston and Chicago communities, and frequently collaborate on philanthropic causes.
 One example combining the campus culture and passion for giving is the annual Charity Auction Ball, held each winter quarter.
-There are many cultural clubs at Kellogg, which represent diversity in the Kellogg community.
-Some notable clubs include the India Business Club, the Asia Management Association, the Africa Club and so on.

 Unlike many peer schools, Kellogg does disclose grades to recruiters.
 The issue of grade disclosure was last voted on by students in 2005, and a process exists whereby Kellogg students can vote to change the policy.